Hei-dev/pylyricsppt/README.md

 ```
  - Change `FONT` with the font name intended to use.
  - Replace any other integer value with user's preference

+Step 5(OPTIONAL).
+Insert background images:\
+ 5a.
+Create, for each of the songs, a folder named as the song title.\
+ 5b.
+Place images into the respective folder.\
+ 5c.
+Rename the images to codes that represent the "places" that it is intended to use\
+     e.g. V1.jpg refer to use V1.jpg for the slide background of the Verse 1 lyrics\
+          For codes, refer to lyrics.txt (e.g. V1,B,C,C1,etc.)\
+ 5d.
+Resize/Crop the images to the 16:9 ratio\

+Step 6: Run the command: `python3 pyppt.py`\
+File will be output as "test.pptx"